FAQ’s to Apply for a Home Ownership Grant

 - If you are not mortgage ready, we will guide you through an action plan to assist you in becoming mortgage ready.

-- Once grant has been issued, you will have 60 days to locate a property and sign contract of sale.
+- Once a grant certificate is issued, you will have 60 days to locate a property and sign a contract of sale.

-- Once grant certificate has expired, you may receive 2 additional 14 day extensions at CHI’s discretion.
+- Once grant certificate has expired, you may receive two additional 14-day extensions at CHI’s discretion.
 When grant has completely expired, you will have an opportunity to remain on the waitlist or withdraw from the program.